 - Demand netting

 The first stage within the execution phase is the Line Plan.
-Board allows Puma to compare the effective execution of each single product that must be put into production to fulfil the basket coming out from the CAP, i.e. the target set up in the previous phase.
-The Line Plan deals with the full collection of products that Puma’s Business Units are bringing to the market.
+Board allows PUMA to compare the effective execution of each single product that must be put into production to fulfill the basket coming out from the CAP, i.e. the target set up in the previous phase.
+The Line Plan deals with the full collection of products that PUMA's Business Units are bringing to the market.

 "The vast range plan we have created on the Board platform is vital to our operational activity: I am talking about a solution that is present in every single Country around the globe, with more than 600 users accessing the tool.
 We select the product that we want in a range, we define the price point, the recommended retail price, the volume estimation, and we also have an initial idea of the margin calculation from this procedure.
 In relation to the Range Plan, we also have our forecasting for the season."

 The product range planning element includes the entire merchandising and product planning process.
 In the worldwide merchandise plan (MP), the financial planning budget is allocated at various detailed levels of the complex product range with the help of bottom-up and top-down planning algorithms.
 Board also collects qualitative market feedback in the form of written comments from all over the world, then evaluates it in a structured way.
 Next, the schedule is transferred to the conceptual assortment plan (CAP) for the designers and product managers, who allocate the budget to each product line based on price scoring and article/style efficiency.

 Demand-based planning is done at a national level.
 Members of the PUMA planning team have all the information they need, in compressed form.
 They can check general targets from the upstream merchandise planning at any time.
 Suggested values for new items are calculated based on pre-generated article clusters.
 This eliminates the need for time-consuming searches and mapping reference articles.
 The planner just has to rate the difference between the A (better), B (same), or C (worse) clusters to get a reliable suggested value.